slonkazoid/bingus-blog/README.md

 syntect.load_defaults = false      # include default syntect themes
 syntect.themes_dir = "themes"      # directory to include themes from
 syntect.theme = "Catppuccin Mocha" # theme file name (without `.tmTheme`)

-[precompression] # precompression settings enable = false   # gzip every file in static/ on startup watch = true     # keep watching and gzip files as they change
 ```

 you don't have to copy it from here, it's generated if it doesn't exist